RowanMankoo/StockPricePrediction/logger_tools/README.md

 note for logger to work all classes need to store variables used to initialise class as attributes in the init stage (for Model this is done via super().__init__)

+depending on how detailed you want logs you can delete some of the logging decorators from each class method which will be repeated multiple times